Denham Hall Students visit to the Rickmansworth Museum of Fine Arts.

 It was, in an instant we were back in the Museum.
 We were not even missed by Miss.
 Pringle.

-As we were leaving the Museum of Fine Arts Tamsin pointed out that the light in the window was now off.
-We really must take Tamsin more seriously in the future.
+As we were leaving the Museum of Fine Arts Tamzin pointed out that the light in the window was now off.
+We really must take Tamzin more seriously in the future.